-- 1. Managers are responsible for ensuring that this policy is applied within their area of responsibility. - 2.
-Our employees are expected to be alert to any indicators of forced labour in our business or supply chain. - 3.
-We do not tolerate any forced labour within our business.
-If you suspect that there has been a breach of this policy or if you have any concerns regarding the issue of forced labour in any part of our business or our supply chain, you should notify your manager/or the ethics officer or report it in accordance with our Whistleblowing policy as soon as possible.
+- 1. Managers are responsible for ensuring the implementation and adherence to this policy within their respective areas of responsibility. - 2.
+Our employees are expected to remain vigilant and promptly identify any indicators of forced labour within our business or supply chain. - 3.
+We maintain a zero-tolerance stance towards forced labour within our business.
+If you suspect a breach of this policy or have any concerns regarding forced labour in any part of our business or supply chain, you should immediately notify your manager or the ethics officer.
+Alternatively, you may report it in accordance with our Whistleblowing policy.